The Lord's Supper: All Five Senses Should Be Involved

 "Jesus took bread, gave thanks and broke it, and gave it to His disciples, saying, 'Take and eat; this is My body.'
 Then He took the cup, gave thanks and offered it to them, saying, 'Drink from it, all of you.
 This is My blood of the covenant, which is poured out for many for the forgiveness of sins.
 I tell you, I will not drink of this fruit of the vine from now on until that day when I drink it anew with you in My Father's kingdom'" (Matthew 26:29).

 On the night of Jesus' arrest, He instituted the Lord's Supper.
 He took bread and broke it telling His disciples that it was His body broken for them.
-Then He took the wine and said it was his blood shed for the remission of sin.
-And then He commanded the disciples to do so in remember of Him until He returns.
+Then He took the wine and said it was his blood that was shed for the remission of sin.
+And then He commanded the disciples to do so in remembrance of Him until He returns.

 Every Christian all of the world knows about Holy Communion or the Lord's Supper.
 And just as many have participated in that ordinance at some time.

-There is much to be said about the Lord's Supper, but this article will only address how the five senses are involved in the Lord's Supper.
+There is much to be said about the Lord's Supper, but this article will only address how the five senses are involved in the celebration of the Lord's Supper.